notrabs/RRCG/README.md

 1. Create a prefab from the `RRCG` window menu.
 Place it in a location with enough space.
 The chip area will grow as indicated by the arrows.
 2. Open the Inspector for the `RRCG` prefab
-3. Link a RRCG script file (<b>\*</b>) in the inspector
+3. Link a RRCG script file in the inspector
-4. Click `Compile Circuit` (with watch mode on this will happen automatically when new changes are detected)
+4. Click `Compile Room Circuit` (can be skipped with watch mode)
 5. Click `Build Circuit` (placeholder for now.
 Until we have a Circuits API you can only create the debug DOT graph)

+#### RRCG script files
+To make the compiler recognize which files and classes need to be compiled, they need to:
+1. end in `.rrcg.cs`
-(<b>\*</b>) A script file needs to contain a class with the same name as the file.
-You can copy the already linked example class anywhere into your project.
+2. contain a class with the same name as the file

+You can copy the example class that is linked by default into your project.
 See the next chapter on how to write valid code.

+#### Watch Mode
+With watch mode on all `.rrcg.cs` files in your project are compiled automatically when imported by Unity.
+Manually compiling should then only be necessary, if the compiler was updated.
+You can also quickly recompile all files from the `RRCG` window menu.

 #### DOT Graph